stellar-deprecated/solar/docs/architecture.md

 Each module may have a combination of any of the following:
 - **library**: a set of sass files that creates sass functions/mixins/variables without generating output css code
 - **styles**: a set of sass files that consumes sass functions/mixins/variables and generates output css code
-- **js**: javascript files to be included in the browser

 ### Entry point
 - Each library should contain an `_index.scss` file as its entry point.
-- package.json will point to a node module in the root of the folder specifying what feature types they provide.

 ## Build process overview
 The solar framework build process produces two important files: